haxtheweb/edtechjoker/draft-outline.md

 ## Wed - between class if possible
 - https://oer.hax.psu.edu/bto108/sites/ist256/requirements - get accounts on these services
 - Install the software mentioned and bring any issues you have to class
+- *If you have issues with vercel, please contact their support as soon as possible.
+They take awhile to respond sometimes and it will enhance your ability to see 'built' work out at live web addresses when having it.*

 ## Thurs: Get basic structure around the big 3, fundamentals and playing with stuff
-- We'll "hack" the penn state website
+- We'll "hack" the penn state website and learn that the browser is the debugging environment
 - Play with a very watered down "web application" called the "Stupid Simpsons App"
 - Check out a code pen, a really easy way of learning HTML/CSS/JS by remixing examples of others
 - https://oer.hax.psu.edu/bto108/sites/ist256/activities/day-1